 The ‘Why Me?’ of Binge Eating

-Have you ever surveyed the damage of a binge in its aftermath…surrounded by bags of chips and cookies and thought to yourself, “why me?”
+Have you ever surveyed the damage in the aftermath of a binge and thought, “why me?”.

 Why does everyone else seem to have a ‘normal’ relationship with food, and I can’t go to dinner with friends without plotting what I’m going to binge on the second I get home?